Week Four - Empathy and Self Empathy

 To illustrate, below is a quote... something we may hear from a friend, followed by some examples of habitual, "non-empathic" responses that can prevent us from moving to a deeper connection.
 This is not to say these forms of communication are "wrong".
 They're just not empathy.
 Do any of these responses sound familiar?

 "Sometimes I just hate my job.
-My boss is such a slave driver."
+My boss is such a control freak."

 Comparing and One-upping

 "Yeah, mine too.
 MY boss is the worst.
 She makes going to work a living hell.
 I remember a time when..."

 Often, when people share what's going on for them, it reminds us about our situation.
 We may, without thinking about it, share that experience.
 So think about it...
 Did we just change the subject?
 Are they telling us this to elicit our experience?
 Probably not.